Haci Tekbilek

 In 1974, Hadji moved to Sweden to play in Turkish jazz drummer Okay Temiz’ group Oriental Wind, Sweden has been his main home since, with interludes in New York, and back home in Turkey.
 He has traveled extensively, performing in the US, Germany, France, Scandinavia, Israel, India and other countries.
 Most recently he has worked as a music teacher and with the Swedish National Theater as well as the Swedish National Concert Group.

-all records with Haci Tekbilek
+Other albums with Haci Tekbilek